Information Disclosure and Promotion Policy Design for Platforms: Introduction

-\emph{(3) Equilibrium analysis.} We further show that myopic pricing is a best response to this platform strategy, thereby establishing a \emph{Bayesian Nash equilibrium} between the platform and the seller.
-In particular, the platform cannot benefit from deviating to any other joint information design and promotion policy, and the seller cannot gain from deviating to any other dynamic pricing policy at any stage of the game.
-Moreover, the equilibrium we identify is platform-optimal within a class of horizon-maximin equilibria, in which strategies are not predicated on precise knowledge of the horizon length, and are designed to maximize payoff over the worst-case horizon length.
-While the literature on dynamic pricing suggests that sellers should avoid confounding prices in order to learn the underlying demand, our characterization implies that, in the presence of a strategic platform, it might be optimal for the seller to set confounding prices, even though doing so leads to incomplete learning.
+\textbf{Equilibrium Analysis.} We establish that myopic pricing is, in fact, a best response to the confounding platform strategy that results from our construction, thereby establishing a \emph{Bayesian Nash equilibrium} between the platform and the seller.
+In particular, the platform cannot benefit from deviating to any other joint information design and promotion policy, and the seller cannot gain from deviating to any other dynamic pricing policy at any stage of the game. {Furthermore, the equilibrium we identify is asymptotically platform-optimal within a class of horizon-maximin equilibria, in which the seller aims to maximize his payoff over the worst-case horizon length.} While the literature on dynamic pricing suggests that sellers should avoid confounding prices in order to learn the demand function, our characterization implies that, in the presence of a strategic platform, it might be optimal for the seller to set confounding prices, even though doing so leads to incomplete learning.

-\emph{(4) Policy design.} Finally, we leverage the class of confounding promotion policies to provide a prescription for identifying practical platform's equilibrium strategies given a concrete demand model.
-Our approach is based on reducing the platform problem to one in which the platform needs to first identify the optimal confounding promotion policy for a given prior (which can be reduced to a static problem), and then identify the information signal that results in an optimal prior.
-Thus, this procedure allows one to identify practical long-run average optimal information design and promotion policies in a broad class of demand models, and to study the impact of the underlying structure of the demand model and the platform's search environment on the design of effective promotion policies and the achievable consumer surplus.
+Moreover, we extend our formulation and analysis to incorporate price competition between two Bayesian sellers.
+Our analysis demonstrates the value captured by confounding policies relative to truthful revelation in the presence of sellers that compete in prices in every period.
+We find that while confounding both sellers is typically infeasible or suboptimal, designing a joint signaling and promotion policy that confounds one of the sellers is often beneficial to the platform.